Cheap MMJ Cards Online

 Marijuana for Neuropathy: Does It Help?

 The pain of nerve damage, known as peripheral neuropathy, can be extreme.
 With multiple causes and challenging symptoms, relief becomes necessary to cope with the condition.
+Evidence is building that cannabis can treat peripheral neuropathy symptoms, however.
+While continued studies are required, it seems the properties of cannabis make for excellent supplemental treatment for the pain of nerve damage.

 What Is Peripheral Neuropathy?

-Nerves that spread from the brain and spinal cord to other body parts are called the peripheral nervous system.
-These peripheral nerves, such as the nerves in the fingertips, send signals from the central nervous system to the rest of the body and transmit sensory information back.
+Peripheral neuropathy is a condition resulting from damage to nerves outside of the brain and spinal cord.
+According to the Mayo Clinic, peripheral neuropathy can affect body functions such as digestion, urination, and blood flow.
+Nerves that spread out from the brain and spinal cord to other parts of the body are called the peripheral nervous system.
+These peripheral nerves send signals from the central nervous system to the rest of the body and send sensory information back, such as the nerves in the fingertips.

 The peripheral nervous system can become damaged in a lot of ways.
 Common causes of peripheral nerve damage include physical damage and infections.
-Metabolic issues and exposure to toxins can also damage peripheral nerves.
+Metabolic issues and exposure to toxins are also ways peripheral nerves can be damaged.
 The National Institute of Neurological Disorders and Stroke has a long list of causes of peripheral nerve damage.
+This damage can significantly reduce the quality of one’s life.
+That is why more and more studies are looking at cannabis treatment for peripheral neuropathy.

 Symptoms of Peripheral Neuropathy